-Dr. Jeanette Herman, assistant dean for academic initiatives in this school, was selected to receive the 2013 Cale McDowell Award.
+Dr. Jeanette Herman, assistant dean for academic initiatives in the School of Undergraduate Studies (UGS), was selected to receive the 2013 Cale McDowell Award.
 The selection committee, which includes students, faculty, and staff, chose Dr. Herman for her work implementing one of the recommendations of the Task Force on Curriculum Reform: skills and experiences flags as part of the UT Austin core curriculum that is shared by all undergraduate students.
 Flags are taught across the curriculum shared by all UT Austin undergraduates.
 Students learn about writing or ethical decision-making, for example, in the context of their own discipline.
 Flags come from a belief that every undergraduate should be exposed to a set of important skills and experiences designed to prepare them for a complex world.

 “The visionary transformation proposed by the Task Force, of extending common curricular elements into each major, has been and is being accomplished systematically, skillfully, and impressively under Dr. Herman’s leadership,” said Interim Dean of Undergraduate Studies Larry Abraham, adding that he commends her “dedicated personal efforts.”

 Jeanette Herman received her Ph.D. in English from The University of Texas at Austin in 2004.
-As assistant dean for academic initiatives, she serves as director of the Center for the Core Curriculum and director of the Bridging Disciplines Programs.
+As assistant dean for academic initiatives, she serves as director of the Center for the Skills and Experience Flags and director of the Bridging Disciplines Programs.
 In her current role, she works with a variety of academic initiatives in the School of Undergraduate Studies, including the Office of Undergraduate Research and the Archer Program at UT Austin.

 Her academic research focuses on textual and visual images of suffering bodies as they circulate in colonial and postcolonial political contexts, particularly in India and Ireland/Northern Ireland.
 She has published articles in Camera Obscura and Comparative Literature Studies.
 She has taught courses on women writers of the South Asian Diaspora, women’s popular genres, and the rhetoric of political bodies.
 Before joining the Bridging Disciplines Programs in 2006, Jeanette was the editor for UT Austin’s Center for Middle Eastern Studies, where she managed three series of scholarly monographs and literary translations.